hornvale/hornvale-2023/src/ui/README.md

-## Ivy Hall
+## User Interface

-Ivy Hall is a subproject that just wraps up the other subprojects and adds some GUI or something to it.
+I have no idea what I want the UI to be on this.